Policies for Full-Time/Diploma Students - Silicon Valley High School

 When you are on Academic Probation, you will be required to do the following:

-• Attend regular bi-weekly videoconference meetings your supervising teacher.
+• Attend regular bi-weekly videoconference meetings with your supervising teacher.

 • Stay on track with assigned pacing with a minimum 80% completion rate at each progress check.